 The countries of the European Union will need to make significant changes to their energy sectors over the coming decade in order to fulfil the EU’s climate and energy targets.
 By 2030 the EU aims to reduce greenhouse gas emissions by 40% (in relation to 1990), to reduce primary energy consumption by more than a quarter (in relation to 2005), and to increase the share of renewables in gross final energy consumption to nearly one-third.
 The transition to clean energy should take place in a socially equitable manner that safeguards private-sector innovation and industrial competitiveness while also ensuring high security of supply.

 In its new study, titled “European Energy Transition 2030: The Big Picture”, Agora Energiewende investigates the concrete measures needed to achieve these goals in a socially balanced and cost-efficient way.
-According to the study, current targets require coal consumption to be reduced by half by 2030.
+According to the study, current targets require coal consumption to be reduced by two thirds by 2030.
 Furthermore, the consumption of vehicle fuels, natural gas, and heating oil must be reduced by a quarter.
 The share of renewable energy in the EU energy mix will need to double by 2030 in order to replace these fossil fuels.
 Renewable electricity generation will need to experience a particularly robust expansion, growing from 32.3% to 57% of average annual electricity consumption over the next eleven years, despite rising electricity demand.
 Furthermore, investments in energy efficiency are needed to further reduce energy consumption between 2015 and 2030 by 17%.

 Encouraging the initiative of member states